opencloud-community/ot-controller/docs/admin/migration.md

 new endpoints were added for already present resources.
 However, even if no endpoints were added, simply running the command does no harm.

+## Updating to OpenTalk Controller v0.15.0

+### Redis is only required for *clustered* operation

+Since `v0.15.0` of the OpenTalk controller, the usage of a [Redis](core/ redis.md) service is only required for synchronizing between nodes when the controller should run in *clustered* mode.
+If the service should only be provided by a single node, then the controller can run in *standalone* mode now by removing the `[redis]` section from the configuration entirely.

 ## Updating to OpenTalk Controller v0.9.0

 ### Removal of server-side speaker detection